Hamiltonicity of Step-graphon: Main Result

-Note that for item~1, the hypothesis that both $\vec S$ and $\vec S'$ have at least two nodes is necessary, ruling out the special case where $W$ is the zero function.
+The hypothesis of item 1 (i.e., both $\vec S$ and $\vec S'$ have at least two nodes) is meant to rule out the case where $W$ is the zero function.
 To wit, if $W = 0$ and if the partition $\sigma$ is chosen such that $\sigma = (0,1)$, then the associated skeleton graph $\vec S$ comprises a single node $u$ without self-loop.
 By default, $\vec S$ is strongly connected.
 However, any other partition $\sigma'$ for $W$ gives rise to a skeleton graph $\vec S'$ such that $\vec S$ has multiple nodes but without any edge.

 We provide a proof of the above Proposition~\ref{prop:equivalenceofpartition} in Appendix~\ref{sec:partitionsame}.
 With the result, we can now have the following definition: